GitGuac/GitGuac/README.md

 - 👋 Hi, I’m @GitGuac
 - 👀 I’m interested in control, robotics and aerial drones
+- Robotics, Systems and Control MSC Student at ETH Zürich

 <!---
 GitGuac/GitGuac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.